Here I attempt to pre-empt your questions with facetious answers that I have made up

 All the time!
 Guitar tranny amps generally can be sorted out economically.
 Older transistor equipment is often well-built and also readily fixable, though if it is pre-1980s many of the parts will likely need replacing, and some will be obsolete and unobtainable.
 Many old or new tranny amp problems are peripheral – switches, fuses, pots – and things like that can be sorted quite economically.
 If it’s a high-wattage amp – like modern stereo power amps and many modern bass heads over 200 watts – and there’s no output or the protection light is on, then the chances are we have shorted output devices, the product of overheating or shorting out the speaker connections.
 There may well be some collateral damage to go with it.
 This sort of job can easily cost over £200 I’m afraid.
 Stereo power amps of the sort used by discos etc are generally (a) burned right out if they have blown a fuse and thus dear to fix, (b) cheap to replace, and (c) well, you work out why I rarely end up taking these jobs on.
 We just need to avoid situations where you end up giving me more than it would have cost to buy a new amp.
 For the time being I am not taking in transistor hi-fi equipment, sorry.
 Valve hifi, no problem.

 Well I try not to get too emotionally attached.
 As I said, at the moment I’m not taking in any more transistor hi-fi gear, and I am cautious about solid state stereo power amps.
 Guitar transistor gear, no problem.
 What it is, hifi equipment often has faults that are multiple and complex to trace, can have obsolete and hard-to-find parts, and often has manufacturers that don’t help with spares, repairs or circuit diagrams.
 As I have a no-fix-no-fee rule, don’t do the expensive (to you) ‘estimates’ thing, and keep prices as low as possible, the lack of support from makers can mean a day or two’s work to discover that a repair is uneconomical or impossible, which I cannot (or will not) charge for.
 Sorry about this, it does go against the grain a bit but transistor hifi manufacturers are not repair-oriented on the whole and I have given in to the restrictive practices their accountants impose.
 I don’t really have the time to build the necessary relationships with hifi manufacturers against the grain – though others do, or have enough experience to be able to do without.
 I note that JB Amp Repair in Poole, which seems to be a decent setup, are happy to do hifi :).
-My world is all about making music.
-However, if you have waded this far through my rambling prose (bless your heart), and you can obtain and supply me with a full circuit diagram for your hifi amplifier, valve or solid state, then yes I will take it in and try to fix it.
-You earned it.
+My world is all about making music rather than reproducing it, that’s the to and bottom of it.
+But I love working on valve equipment and I will be delighted to sort out your valve hifi.

 I get a lot of cold calls from search engine optimisation companies.
 They claim to already know that my website needs their help.
 Clearly they have done zero research, and if I haven’t already hung up I ask them to do what they should have done already (if they weren’t nuisance callers trying to con me out of money), and google ‘amp repair’… and then tell me what improvements they propose to make, if they can think of any.
 So if by some strange turn of fortune entirely new to my experience you actually represent a reputable SEO company rather than a bunch of cold calling scammers, why not try googling ‘amp repair’ before contacting me?
 Then maybe I will be happy to receive your call.
 Otherwise, please could you do one?
 Because the world needs scamming nuisance callers even less than a picnic needs wasps.